ArianAghamohseni/Hoda_Problem/README.md

 # Deep Learning Image Classification with Hyperparameter Tuning

 This repository contains a **deep learning project** for image classification using neural networks.
-The goal is to develop a highly accurate image classification model by fine-tuning hyperparameters and exploring various neural network architectures.
+The goal is to develop a highly accurate image classification model by fine-tuning hyperparameters and exploring various neural network architectures, to recognize handwritten Farsi letters.(Similar to MNIST problem but for Farsi)

 ## Project Overview